 - Bateson Building An infrastructure study was completed in 2008 for the Bateson Building located at 1600 Ninth Street.
 The building was found to be in generally good condition, but numerous repairs and alterations were identified that would bring the building up to current standards, including fire and life safety system upgrades and correction of ADA issues and conditions.
-The study also addressed the means to increase the usable square feet (USF) of the building by making modifications to the atrium area, thereby adding value to the building with a relatively low monetary investment.
+The study also addressed the means to increase the usable square feet (USF) of the building with a relatively low monetary investment.
 The Building and Property Management Branch, overseeing maintenance and operations at the building, will undertake a portion of the needed repairs utilizing funds from their annual maintenance and repair budget.
-The cost to complete the balance of alterations will be addressed in a future funding request for the renovation of the building, but will not include funds to increase the USF of the building. - Food and Agriculture Annex Building A feasibility study of the existing fourstory Food and Agriculture Annex Building, located at 1215 O Street, was undertaken in 2009.
-The purpose of the study is to examine the possibility of refurbishing the existing building for continued occupancy by the Department of Food and Agriculture, or demolishing the entire structure to make way for a new high-rise building that would maximize office space, while still conforming to the Capitol View Protection Act.
-A proposed new building design will include some on-site parking. - State Garage An infrastructure study was completed in June 2009 for the State Garage located at 1416 Tenth Street.
-The study reveals significant deficiencies in the existing seismic, mechanical, fire sprinkler, security, and egress systems, with additional deficiencies noted with regard to accessibility, security, and water intrusion.
-The report also evaluates the feasibility of replacing the existing manlift with a hydraulic elevator, and pursuing LEED-EB Silver certification.
+The cost to complete the balance of alterations will be addressed in a future funding request for the renovation of the building, but will not include funds to increase the USF of the building. - Food and Agriculture Annex Building A feasibility study of the existing fourstory Food and Agriculture Annex Building, located at 1215 O Street, was completed in 2010.
+The study determined the best use of the property and evaluated the cost to rehabilitate the existing building.
+The study concludes it is not cost-effective to renovate the building, and recommends replacing the existing structure with a new 397,400 GSF, eleven-story office building with tenant parking, at an estimated cost of \$234 million.
+This approach would maximize office space while still conforming to the Capitol View Protection Act (CVPA).
+No project has been authorized at this time. - State Garage An infrastructure study was completed in June 2009 for the State Garage located at 1416 Tenth Street.
+The study of the 282,050 GSF structure reveals deficiencies in the existing seismic, mechanical, fire sprinkler, security, and egress systems, with additional deficiencies noted with regard to accessibility, security, and water intrusion.
+The cost to correct all cited deficiencies is estimated to be \$3.2 million.
+The study also evaluates the feasibility of replacing the existing man-lift with a hydraulic elevator, and pursuing LEED-EB Silver certification.
 Based on the findings of the study, a future funding request will be made for a renovation of the building. - State Personnel Board Building An infrastructure study was completed in January 2009 for the State Personnel Board Building located at 801 Capitol Mall.
 The study evaluates the probable costs and construction schedule to repair and retrofit the building for an additional 50 years of serviceable life.
-Two alternatives are presented, including one to renovate, repair, and refurbish the existing building and surrounding site area, and another to demolish the existing structure and construct a new office building in the same configuration, footprint, and envelope size as currently exists.
-A subsequently commissioned, in-house, massing study evaluated replacement of the existing building with a structure that would take advantage of the allowable height limits prescribed in the Capitol View Protection Act, as well as maximizing the use of the site pad.
+Two alternatives are presented, including one to renovate, repair, and refurbish the existing building and surrounding site area.
+The second alternative proposes demolition of the existing structure and construction of a new office building in the same configuration, footprint, and envelope size as currently exists.
+A subsequently commissioned, in-house, massing study evaluated replacement of the existing building with a structure that would take advantage of the allowable height limits prescribed in the CVPA, as well as maximizing the use of the site pad.
+A renovation of the building would cost an estimated \$34.5 million, however, no project has been authorized at this time.